jygrinberg/cs228-notes/inference/jt/index.md

 The last topic that we need to address is the question of constructing good junction trees.

 - *By hand*: Typically, our models will have a very regular structure, for which there will be an obvious solution.
 For example, very often our model is a grid, in which case clusters will be associated with pairs of adjacent rows (or columns) in the grid.
 - *Using variable elimination*: One can show that running the VE elimination algorithm implicitly generates a junction tree over the variables.
-Thus it is possible to use the heuristics we previously discuss to define this ordering.
+Thus it is possible to use the heuristics we previously discussed to define this ordering.

 ## Loopy belief propagation

 As we have seen, the junction tree algorithm has a running time that is potentially exponential in the size of the largest cluster (since we need to marginalize all the cluster's variables).
-For many graphs, it will be difficult to find a good junction tree, applying the algorithm will not be possible.
+For many graphs, it will be difficult to find a good junction tree, so applying the algorithm will not be possible.
 In other cases, we may not need the exact solution that the junction tree algorithm provides; we may be satisfied with a quick approximate solution instead.

 Loopy belief propagation (LBP) is another technique for performing inference on complex (non-tree structure) graphs.
 Unlike the junction tree algorithm, which attempted to efficiently find the exact solution, LBP will form our first example of an approximate inference algorithm.